JosieOnGit/Luniks/Historic Events/GHOST TEMPLES/LAST LIGHT.md

 ## // SNOW

-Reserved for an expansion on the snippet from [[REBIRTH#// SNOW]]:

-***"On October 4th, 2075, a missile struck the market you find yourself in.
-At the same time, criminals entered through the North and South sides to plunder and raid the market.
-Ever since, it has been left vacant.
-We were not able to rescue your body, but we rescued your soul, and gave you another chance in the body that matches your soul."***

-**Drafted:**  \
-We follow Joseph, a 22 year old arts student that had lived in Keustellet his entire life.
-His Last Light will cover the 2075 Keustellet terrorist attacks, where he happened to be in the wrong place at the wrong time.
-He was walking through the local supermarket together with his friend, Daniel, who he talked with in the supermarket about a project for school he was extremely stressed about
-- Said project is for Carbine, a startup tech and weaponry company that was in need of a brand refresh and had asked Joseph to do just that for his college project.
-- After the missile strike, Joseph finds himself trapped underneath the rubble from the roof that collapsed (Use untitled draft for this without the reactor explosion?)
-- Daniel begs him to stick around and manage for just a little longer as he looks for help, but to no avail, Joseph succumbs to his injuries and is guided into his Rebirth (REBIRTH // SNOW)

-### Drafted story
 *// POV: Joseph*
 With sketches and notebooks stuffing my backpack to its fullest, Daniel and I departed from school for the holiday, heading to **Norden**, the enormous supermarket that had stood in the heart of Keustellet for as long as my memory could take me back.
 We had made ambitious plans, we'd travel to Vao at least once, we even aimed to go to Hédenis for a few days for the hot weather, and we'd especially enjoy our time off, but with each bullet point that we had planned for this holiday, another bullet point appeared from a deadline that was soon to follow after the end of the holidays.